resonantdsp/faust2hpp/README.md

 ## Usage

-The `faust2hpp` script will be made availalbe in your path by the PIP installation.
+The `faust2hpp` script will be made available in your path by the PIP installation.

 ```bash
 faust2hpp --help